jlu5/SupyPlugins/NuWeather/README.md

 5) Load the plugin again for these changes to take effect.

-(If you're comfortable with re-creating your database from scratch, the other options tell NuWeather to save location by Supybot account (the default) or ident@host.)
+(If you're comfortable with re-creating your database from scratch, the other options tell NuWeather to save location by Limnoria account (the default) or ident@host.)

 ## Location lookup (Geocoding) backends

 * weatherstack provides weather lookup by place name directly, and does not need further configuration.
-* Dark Sky and OpenStreetMap backends use a separate service to translate place names into GPS coordinates, a process known as **geocoding**.
+* OpenStreetMap, WWIS, and Dark Sky backends use a separate service to translate place names into GPS coordinates, a process known as **geocoding**.

 The default geocoding backend is [OpenStreetMap's Nominatim](https://nominatim.openstreetmap.org/); this can be configured via the `plugins.NuWeather.geocodeBackend` option.

 Other options include [Google Maps](https://developers.google.com/maps/documentation/geocoding/start) and [OpenCage](https://opencagedata.com/).
-These may provide more relevant results for North America (e.g. US ZIP codes), but both require API keys: [Google Maps](https://developers.google.com/maps/documentation/geocoding/get-api-key) (credit card required) | [OpenCage](https://opencagedata.com/api)
+These may provide more relevant results for North America (e.g. US ZIP codes), but both require API keys:

+- [Google Maps](https://developers.google.com/maps/documentation/geocoding/get-api-key) (requires credit card billing) | [OpenCage](https://opencagedata.com/api)

-API keys for geocoding backends are configured as `plugins.NuWeather.apikeys.BACKENDNAME`.
+API keys for geocoding backends are similarly configured as `plugins.NuWeather.apikeys.BACKENDNAME`.